confluentinc/ksql/docs-md/capacity-planning.md

 -   1 Gbit network

 !!! important "Don't deploy multi-tenant KSQL Server instances."
       We recommend against using KSQL in a multi-tenant fashion.
-For example, if you have two KSQL applications running on the same node, and one is greedy, you\'re likely to encounter resource issues related to multi-tenancy.
+For example, if you have two KSQL applications running on the same node, and one is greedy, you're likely to encounter resource issues related to multi-tenancy.
 We recommend using a single pool of KSQL Server instances per use case.
 You should deploy separate applications onto separate KSQL nodes, because it becomes easier to reason about scaling and resource utilization.
 Also, deploying per use case makes it easier to reason about failovers and replication.

 ### Kafka